 Izabela specialises in needle crafts ( obviously!), and generic sewing, tablet weaving and lace making; she is a horsewomen with considerable experience ( riding 7 years for a ECW cavalry regiment, hunting, also side saddle riding), and spent 10 years training traditional and modern fencing ( from double handed swords, rapiers, daggers, epee and modern foil).
-She has her own side saddle (Mayhew) with a variety of pads and girths to suit different horses, and is happy to work together ith other eqestrians towards a Victorian Side saddle show/ demonstrations etc
+She has her own side saddle (Mayhew) with a variety of pads and girths to suit different horses, as well as a collection of historical habts, and is happy to work together ith other equestrians towards a Regency/Victorian Side saddle show/ demonstrations etc

 Both Izabela and Lucas has spent over 20 years stydying differetn kinds of martial arts ( taiji, kung fu and MMA), and been long term members of Rising Crane - the top martial arts club in Bedford.
 Dancing is another skill and shared passion - and they both have experience in ballroom and latin dancing, as well as occassionally taking part in period style dancing demonstrations. ( some of our amateur prancing around can be seen here-Viennese waltz demo; Argentine tango )

 We work closely with Guild of Interpreters and can sometimes source and provide more characters, please inquire.